Karen Tiedemann practices in the areas of real estate transactions, affordable housing, nonprofit organization, and environmental law.

 Additionally, as general or special counsel to several public agencies, Ms. Tiedemann provides advice on compliance with the Brown Act, the Fair Political Practices Act and Public Records Act, as well as general law questions.

-State Bar of California.
-California Center for Cooperative Development, Board Member.
+- California Center for Cooperative Development, Board Member